Secret Agents: Mossad Recruitment and Training Methods

 Mossad’s recruitment and training methods are unlike anything most people will ever experience.
 The select few who pass the strict selection process of Israel’s spy agency go on to perform unique missions abroad, at times under extreme danger.
 But what does it take to be a Mossad field agent?

 Israel’s public broadcaster, Kan, recently offered a rare glimpse into this shadowy world.
-Investigative reporting show Zman Amiti (Real Time) was given access to some of the agency’s retired psychologists and agents to produce a detailed report about Mossad’s hiring process.
+Investigative reporting show Zman Amiti (Real Time) was given access to some of the agency’s retired psychologists and agents to produce a detailed report about the Mossad recruitment process.

 As it turns out, Mossad agents can come in all shapes, sizes and personality types.
 Some are extroverts, daring and sturdy, while others are introverts, more cautious and physically weaker.
 But all share some core traits that make them fit for the unusual and demanding job.